 Republican Tax Cut Legislation

-On Thursday, November 2, House Republicans introduced H.R.
-1, their bill to cut taxes for the richest Americans on the backs of working and middle-class families, students, and seniors.
+On December 19 and 20, 2017, Congressional Republicans passed H.R.
+1, their bill to cut taxes for the richest Americans and for corporations on the backs of working and middle-class families, students, and seniors.

 This tax plan has roots in H. Con.
 Res.
 71, the Fiscal Year 2018 budget resolution passed by the Congress on October 26.
 This budget resolution directs Congress’ two tax committees – the House Ways and Means Committee, on which I serve as a senior Member, and the Senate Finance Committee – to develop tax legislation.
-Unfortunately, it also directs other committees to develop deep, harmful cuts for key domestic and safety net programs, including Medicare, Medicaid, and Social Security.